jwplayer/southpaw/README.md

 * denormalized.records.created.[RECORD_NAME] (Meter) - Similar to denormalized.records.created, but broken down by the specific type of denormalized record created
 * denormalized.records.to.create (Meter) - The count of denormalized records that are queued to be created
 * denormalized.records.to.create.[RECORD_NAME] (Meter) - Similar to denormalized.records.to.create, but broken down by the specific type of denormalized record queued
+* filter.deletes.[ENTITY_NAME] (Meter) - The count and rate of input records marked for deletion by the supplied or default filter
+* filter.skips.[ENTITY_NAME] (Meter) - The count and rate of input records marked for skipping by the supplied or default filter
+* filter.updates.[ENTITY_NAME] (Meter) - The count and rate of input records marked for updating by the supplied or default filter
 * records.consumed (Meter) - The count and rate of records consumed from all normalized entity topics
 * records.consumed.[ENTITY_NAME] (Meter) - Similar to records.consumer, but broken down by the specific normalized entity
+* s3.downloads (Timer) - The count and time taken for state downloads from S3
+* s3.files.deleted (Meter) - The count and rate of files deleted in S3
+* s3.files.downloaded (Meter) - The count and rate of files downloaded from S3
+* s3.files.uploaded (Meter) - The count and rate of files uploaded to S3
+* s3.upload.failures (Meter) - The count and rate of failures of backup syncs to S3.
+Useful if the "aws.s3.exception.on.error" setting is set to false.
+* s3.uploads (Timer) - The count and time taken for state uploads to S3
 * state.committed (Timer) - The count and time taken for committing the state
 * states.deleted (Meter) - The count and rate of state deletion
 * topic.lag (Gauge) - Snapshots of the overall lag (end offset - current offset) for the input topics